The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Heuristics: an ODE for as function of

-Motivated by \cite{SZ06}, we will now (heuristically) derive \eqref{ao07} on the level of finite differences, which amounts to studying the progressive homogenization with respect to increasing spatial scales.
+Thus, by Gaussianity, $\psi_{L}$ and $\psi_{L}'$ are independent.
+Finally, since the coefficient $a_{L}$ appearing in the PDE \eqref{ao01} is measurable with respect to the $\sigma$-algebra generated by $\psi_{L}$, it follows that the solution $\nabla \phi_{L}$ is also. \end{proof}

+In the rest of this section, we explain how to exploit the martingale structure of $\psi_{L}$ to analyze the asymptotics of $\lambda_{L}$.
 Comparing two scales $L\le L_+$, we regroup the difference of the corresponding corrector equations, see (\ref{ao01}), as

 We now carry out two approximations in (\ref{ao02}): \begin{itemize} \item {\sc Homogenization}.
-Since we expect $\phi_{L+}-\phi_L$ to mostly live on scales $\gtrsim L$, we replace the elliptic operator $-\nabla\cdot a_L\nabla$ on the l.~h.~s.~of (\ref{ao02}) by its homogenization $-\nabla\cdot\lambda_L\nabla$. \item {\sc Linearization}.
-Since $\phi_L$ is of first order in $\epsilon$, the r.~h.~s.~contribution $\epsilon\nabla\cdot(\psi_{L_+}-\psi_L)J\nabla\phi_{L_+}$ is of second order in $\epsilon$, which we neglect. \end{itemize} Hence we approximate the increment $\phi_{L_+}-\phi_L$ by the stationary Gaussian $\epsilon\phi_L'$ defined through
+Since we expect $\phi_{L+}-\phi_L$ to mostly live on scales $\gtrsim L$, we replace the elliptic operator $-\nabla\cdot a_L\nabla$ on the {l.h.s.} of (\ref{ao02}) by its homogenization $-\nabla\cdot\lambda_L\nabla = -\lambda_{L} \Delta$. \item {\sc Linearization}.
+Since $\phi_L$ is of first order in $\epsilon$, the {r.h.s.} contribution $\epsilon\nabla\cdot(\psi_{L_+}-\psi_L)J\nabla\phi_{L_+}$ is of second order in $\epsilon$, which we neglect. \end{itemize} Hence we approximate the increment $\phi_{L_+}-\phi_L$ by the stationary Gaussian $\epsilon\phi_L'$ defined through